clarkfitzg/dash_api/README.md

 ------------------------------------------------------------

-An API lets you programmatically access metadata about these scientific data sets.
+What's an API?

-Why would you want to do this?
+Why would you want to access data programmatically?

 What alternative ways exist?